 Pelvic Pain or Lower Abdominal Pains

-Pain in the pelvis is a common problem that affects many Americans, but it’s often misunderstood.
+Pelvic pain is a common problem that affects many Americans, including those living in Knoxville, but it’s often misunderstood.
 While many people equate pelvic pain with reproductive pain, an increasing number of people, and yet is still poorly understood.
 The pain is often considered chronic if it’s lasted six months.
 Chronic pelvic pain can often and debilitating, affecting a patient’s day to day activities and interfering with their activities, lifestyle and relationships.

 According to a recent Gallup poll, one out of seven women of reproductive age suffer from chronic pelvic pain.
 Throughout their entire lives, the incidence of pelvic pain is as high as 33%.
 Many women will describe pain in pelvis during menstruation, and often there is a disease or chronic condition attached to this symptom.
 Although not as common, pelvic pain can affects men, too, but it’s less often a reproductive issue.
 The prostate will be one of the first causes that will be ruled out when you visit a physician.

 If you’re a woman experiencing pregnancy pelvic pain, contact your physician immediately.
 This is a symptom that should be handled by your obstetrician so they can rule any complications out.

 Pelvic pain can often manifest in different ways.
 The root cause of this type of pain may have to do with digestive, reproductive or urinary problems.
 Nerve irritation and ligament damage can also be a source of pain.
 The patient may describe shooting pain in the pelvis or a dull ache that comes and goes.